siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 Continuity is therefore the minimal consistency requirement for transport.
 It gives a closed bookkeeping rule, but not yet the spatial organization of the flow.

----

-*Source: Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow*